 Subject Introduction to General Design Subject Description This subject builds on concepts, skills and processes developed in earlier years in Design and Technologies and will provide students with foundation concepts covered in senior Design.
 This subject will prepare students to be effective problem-solvers as they learn about and work with contemporary and emerging technologies.
 The Design subject focuses on the application of design thinking to envisage creative products, services and environments in response to human needs, wants and opportunities.
-Students will practise application of a design process while they learn about and experience designing for commercial purpose.
+Students will practice application of a design process while they learn about and experience designing for commercial purpose.
 They will explore design in the context of human-centred design and will be encouraged to consider sustainable approaches.
 Students will learn about and experience design through exploring different client needs, wants and opportunities; developing ideas and design concepts; using drawing and prototyping skills; and evaluating ideas and design concepts.
 The aim of this subject is to prepare students for the transition into senior design, vocational education and the applied subjects.
-A course of study in this subject, equips students with highly transferrable, future-focused thinking skills relevant to a global context.
+This subject, equips students with highly transferrable, future-focused thinking skills relevant to a global context.
 The course is also designed for students who might like to pursue careers in Architecture, Product Design, Graphic Design and Furniture Design.
-Assessment Overview Design challenge, project folio Cost A cost is associated with this subject to supply students with materials to construct projects and the solutions to design challenges.
+Assessment Overview Design challenge Project folio Cost A cost is associated with this subject to supply students with materials to construct projects and the solutions to design challenges.
 An approximate cost of \$20.00 per semester is anticipated (subject to change).
 Links to Senior Design (General)

-Subject Manufacturing Subject Description This subject is problem solving orientate develop their skills and understanding r Design thinking Factors that influence designed solut sustainability and emerging technolog The characteristics and properties of How tools, equipment, machinery, form or combine materials into desig Formulating a design brief (the process to investigate and select materials into design) Evaluating the success of the design It is mandatory that students exercise sawearing of school shoes that meet the origination of this subject is to prepare seducation and the applied subjects.
-A comparison of the subject is to prepare seducation and the applied subjects. tions.
-For example, social considerations, ogies of materials systems and components are used to gned solutions problem to be solved) and applying a aterials, systems, components, tools and nstruct a designed solution ned solution using specific criteria afe workshop practices which include the Assessment Overview Practical projects, design challenges and a technology test Cost A cost is associated with this subject to supply students with materials to construct projects and the solutions to design challenges.
+Subject Manufacturing Subject This subject is problem solving orientated and consequently requires students to Description develop their skills and understanding relating to: Design thinking ned solutions.
+For example, social considerations, sustainability and emerging t = The characteristics and prop How tools, equipment, mach combine materials into design inery, systems and components are used to form or ned solutions ne problem to be solved) and applying a process to als, systems, components, tools and equipment to a designed solution Evaluating the success of the e designed solution using specific criteria , ercise safe workshop practices which include the et the uniform policy requirements. and the applied subjects.
+A cour pare students for the transition into vocational education se of study in this subject can establish a basis for ent in the construction, engineering and manufacturing Assessment Practical projects Overview Design challenges Technology test Cost A cost is associated with this subject to supply students with materials to construct projects and the solutions to design challenges.
 An approximate cost of \$30.00 per semester is anticipated (subject to change).
 Links to Senior Industrial Technology Skills (Applied) Certificate II Engineering Pathways (VET) MEM20413 Certificate I in Construction (VET) CPC10111